Frequency Estimation under Local Differential Privacy [Experiments, Analysis and Benchmarks]: Frequency Oracles

 \section{Frequency Oracles}

-The notion of a frequency oracle has emerged from a sequence of works in differential privacy as an LDP mechanism for frequency estimation.
+A Frequency Oracle (FO) is an LDP mechanism for frequency estimation.
 Oracles vary in their construction, accuracy guarantees, and the size of domain for which they are best suited.
+Our study builds upon \cite{wangetal} by comparing to additional oracles, and extending to cover the interaction of frequency oracles with domain size reduction (Section \ref{domain reduction}) and heavy hitter finding (Section \ref{sec:hh})